TerryV8/click-count/docs/terraform_iam_dns.md

 ```

 Modify the ansible configuration file, /etc/ansible/ansible.cfg
-and we uncommented host_key_checking,
+by uncommented/putting host_key_checking = False
-which will prevent another error with aws when we try to access our server for the first time
+which will prevent errors with aws when we try to access our server for the first time
 ```console
 host_key_checking = False
 ```